symfony/symfony-docs/messenger.rst

     framework:
         messenger:
             routing:
-                'My\Message\Message':  amqp # The name of the defined adapter
+                'My\Message\Message':  amqp # The name of the defined transport

 Such configuration would only route the ``My\Message\Message`` message to be asynchronous, the rest of the messages would still be directly handled.